Infraedifice/jesseloudon.github.io/_posts/2020-02-10-Quick Intro to Azure Backup Explorer.markdown

 # What I like about it
-- It's integrated into Azure Portal which is perfect for most managed services teams to utilise.
+- It's integrated into the Azure Portal which is perfect for most managed services teams to utilise.
 - It contains built-in Search and Query functionality.
 - The Summary dashboard allows you to quickly identify issues such as Virtual Machines not backed up.
 - Backup Explorer contains portal links to Recovery Services Vaults and Virtual Machines for seamless changes so you don't need to open new browser windows.